Bhargavsinh-Solanki/Bachelor_Project_Crazyflie/README.md

 	python3 tools/build/build

-# Bachelor Project data is stored in the folder "BSBachelorProject".
+# Bachelor Project data is stored in the folder "BS_Bachelor_Project".
  ## Path for the file: "BSBachelorProject/BSBachelorProject.py"

  ## Steps: